Ultraplot/ultraplot/docs/usage.rst

 UltraPlot is an object-oriented matplotlib wrapper.
 The "wrapper" part means that UltraPlot's features are largely a *superset* of matplotlib.
-You can use plotting commands like :func:`~matplotlib.axes.Axes.plot`, `~matplotlib.axes.Axes.scatter`, `~matplotlib.axes.Axes.contour`, and `~matplotlib.axes.Axes.pcolor` like you always have.
+You can use plotting commands like :func:`~matplotlib.axes.Axes.plot`, :func:`~matplotlib.axes.Axes.scatter`, :func:`~matplotlib.axes.Axes.contour`, and :func:`~matplotlib.axes.Axes.pcolor` like you always have.
 The "object-oriented" part means that UltraPlot's features are implemented with *subclasses* of the :class:`~matplotlib.figure.Figure` and :class:`~matplotlib.axes.Axes` classes.

-If you tend to use `~matplotlib.pyplot` and are not familiar with the figure and axes classes, check out `this guide <https://matplotlib.org/stable/api/index.html>`__.
+If you tend to use :obj:`~matplotlib.pyplot` and are not familiar with the figure and axes classes, check out `this guide <https://matplotlib.org/stable/api/index.html>`__.
-Directly working with matplotlib classes tends to be more clear and concise than `~matplotlib.pyplot`, makes things easier when working with multiple figures and axes, and is certainly more "`pythonic <https://www.python.org/dev/peps/pep-0020/>`__".
+Directly working with matplotlib classes tends to be more clear and concise than :obj:`~matplotlib.pyplot`, makes things easier when working with multiple figures and axes, and is certainly more "`pythonic <https://www.python.org/dev/peps/pep-0020/>`__".
-Therefore, although many UltraPlot features may still work, we do not officially support the `~matplotlib.pyplot` interface.
+Therefore, although many UltraPlot features may still work, we do not officially support the :obj:`~matplotlib.pyplot` interface.

 .. _usage_import: